 Immersion parts washers clean components by submersing them in an agitated cleaning solution contained in a wash tank.
-They are used to remove grease, soil, oil, abrasive dust, blast debris, swarf, paint, corrosion or other contamination from the surfaces of parts exiting a production line.
-Complete or turnkey systems include all of components needed for parts washing, such as:
+They are used to remove grease, soil, oil, abrasive dust, blast debris, swarf, paint, corrosion, or other contamination from the surfaces of parts exiting a production line.
+Complete or turnkey systems include all of the components needed for parts washing, such as:

 Immersion parts washers can use scrub tanks or ultrasonic cleaning systems.
 With scrub tanks, parts are immersed in a cleaning bath that is agitated with impellers or paddlers.
 In some systems, the parts are scrubbed manually.
 Ultrasonic cleaning systems also use immersion tanks, but vibrate the cleaning solution at ultrasonic frequencies.
 The transducers are immersed in the tank or physically coupled in order to transfer their vibratory energy to the cleaning solution.
 Ultrasonic generators are used as a power source for ultrasonic transducers.
 Some immersion parts washers also include heaters, pumps, or water softeners.

 Selecting immersion parts washers requires an analysis of specifications.
 Specifications include: